 Goal 1: Culturally relevant messages and messengers increase LGBT understanding and acceptance among youth and communities of color

 Arcus supports communications and messaging in order to increase acceptance of LGBT equality among youth, communities of color and people of faith.
 There is specific interest in supporting “new narratives” through documentary film and other methods impacting popular culture.

 Goal 2: Strengthened leadership among activists working across movements or in alliances where LGBTQ issues are meaningfully integrated.
-Programs that emphasize action-oriented leadership development approaches will be prioritized.
+(Programs that emphasize action-oriented leadership development approaches will be prioritized.)

 Arcus supports leadership and alliances that create and replicate effective models of cross-movement organizing and advocacy.
-Programs must actively be working toward systems or policy change that meaningfully integrates LGBTQ issues.
+Programs must actively be working toward systems or policy change that meaningfully integrate LGBTQ issues.
 As such, we support the development of new movement leaders by funding their “leadership in action” (as opposed to standalone training programs).
-Priority is given to organizations “by and for” young people and people of color, or alternatively with credibility within target populations.
+Priority is given to organizations “by and for” young people and people of color, or alternatively, those with credibility within target populations.
 Such organizations may or may not be LGBT-specific in mission.
 Non-LGBT organizations must demonstrate authentic partnerships with base constituency and a reputation as a strong ally.
 This grantmaking aims to: 1) increase diverse constituencies in support of LGBTQ equality, 2) build a connected, cross-issue wing of the LGBTQ movement that reflects the priorities of youth and communities of color; and 3) win organizing and advocacy efforts that result in LGBTQ policy and culture shifts.

 Goal 3: Increased social and economic protections for LGBT youth, with an emphasis on LGBT youth of color.